yknot/config/Mac Setup.md

   - simplejson
   - numpy
   - scipy
 - ipython

 **_Productivity/Misc_**
-- Disk Inventory X
+- Daisy Disk
 - Dropbox
 - Filezilla
 - Google Chrome
 - Helium
 - Microsoft Office Programs
-- nvALT
-- Wunderlist
+- Simplenote

 **_Media_**
 - VLC
 - Spotify
-- Plug

 ## [Script](https://gist.github.com/yknot/c5d2c3094f15c0ecea5d)
 In this gist is a super modified version of a mac setup script written by [Brandon Brown](https://gist.github.com/brandonb927/3195465).
 The original script does a lot of modifications which I thought were unnecessary but might have to refer back to in the future.